 One of the best ways to enhance a child’s future is to give them the opportunity to learn how to code.
 First Code Academy has moved completely online to offer 1:1 coding classes for children 5 years and up, tailor-making the curriculum roadmap based on your child’s interest, levels, and long term goals.

-Learnlex is a new-generation eLearning platform that strives to develop unique teaching & learning materials for parents and students.
+Learnlex is a new-generation eLearning platform (currently in Chinese, but it translates well) that strives to develop unique teaching and learning materials for parents and students.
 It offers MAD Maths & Problem-Solving Training that can strengthen students’ reasoning, logic and integration skills.
 Combined with AI artificial intelligence developed by the Massachusetts Institute of Technology and the Hong Kong University of Science and Technology, MAD provides students and parents with a one-stop-shop of detailed analysis and learning modules.
-It claims to have more than 100,000 registered users and 400 participating schools and is expecting continuous growth as more learning resources roll out!
-The learning plans start at $980 for a full-year subscription.

 Berlitz is recognised around the world.
-It has an effective curriculum and is offering all of their normal classes (English, Cantonese, Mandarin, Japanese, among other languages) online at the moment.
+It has an effective curriculum and is offers self-paced and live online language courses online.
 These aren’t specifically for children but it’s easy to find a pace and level to suit your little linguist.

 Tips For Online Learning

 Additionally, if your child wants to learn at their own pace and unassisted by a tutor, there are a plethora of online classes (more are being added every month) on offer for free from universities around the globe.
+Edx and Coursera are a good place to start.
 You might even want to enrol for some of these classes yourself along (including Yale’s most popular course, The Science of Well-being).

-Editor’s note: This post was originally published on 15, April 2020 by Sarah Guinon and updated on 3, September 2020.
+Editor’s note: This post was originally published on 15, April 2020 by Sarah Guinon and updated most recently in February 2022.